Australian Missing Persons Register

 Tanya FARRINGTON

 Tanya was just 14 years old when she went missing from Crow's Nest in Sydney in 1979.
-Tanya's inquest will be held very soon but we still need more information about her disappearance.
 Did you know Tanya?
 Do you know who her boyfriend was at the time?
 PLEASE contact us so we can piece together what happened to her and give her family some answers.

-Click on Tanya's name for further details and many more photos.
+Click on Tanya's name above for further details and many more photos.

 Do you recognise anyone in this photo?
 We know the girl in the middle was Glenna Buckley, and one of the guys was called Laurie.
 This photo was taken in May 1978 at a 2CC disco in Canberra.
-It's possible the photo was taken by missing girl Tanya Farrington.
 Do you recognise the guys in the photo?
-If you know either of them please contact me ASAP - nicole@australianmissingpersonsregister.com or 0438 900 861.
+If you know either of them please contact me ASAP - nicole@australianmissingpersonsregister.com

 Remains found at Iluka, NSW 2003